 We will not touch on PPC (Pay Per Click), Bet365 spent £2 million on PPC in June 2017 alone, you will not compete, your money should be spent elsewhere.
 The industry considers a ‘lifetime player value’ (the amount of money a player will provide to the brand over a period) and measures this against the CPA (Cost Per Acquisition).
 Unless you have a great Customer Relations Manager and player management process, you may find that running PPC and Google Adwords will provide negative value (it costs more to gain a player than they provide your brand revenue during their lifetime).

 “I hate affiliates, I hate paying them” said the Donkey.
 However, your affiliates will be important to you in the early months and years while you are branding your product.
 The affiliates get bad press, and some deserved, I must say.
 But, affiliate marketing is just one more cog in your ‘marketing machine’ it can have great synergy with your other efforts.
 Most of the time the ROI for affiliate lead registrations is higher than most other marketing efforts.

-The best affiliates are skillful SEO professionals; they know what it takes to get ranked by the search engines, which is how they get players to notice them.
-They invest a lot of time and money finding new and innovative ways to attract players.
+The best affiliates are skillful SEO professionals; they know what it takes to get ranked by the search engines.
+And therefore, they invest a lot of time and money finding new and innovative ways to attract players.
 Affiliates require payment, and if your brand is not offering competitive revenue-share, they will not feature your brand predominantly.